alocken/Project-1---SQL/starting_with_questions.md

 Answer:

-*Average number of products ordered from visitors in each city:*
+*Average number of products ordered from visitors in each city has been presented in the data below:*

 ![alt text](image-3.png)

-*Average number of products ordered from visitors in each country:*
+*Average number of products ordered from visitors in each country has been presented in the data below::*

 ![alt text](image-2.png)